scottpham/swoopy-drag/README.md

 ### Arrowheads

-SVG has native support for arrowheads, but they can be a little fiddly to get working.
-First, we need to add a `marker` element to the page the describes the shape of the arrow:
+SVG has native support for [arrowheads](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/marker), but they can be a little fiddly to get working.
+First, add a `marker` element to the page the describes the shape of the arrow:

     svg.append('marker')
         .attr('id', 'arrow')